tesseract-robotics/tesseract_planning/tesseract_task_composer/README.rst

 Also in most case the tasks inputs and sometimes the outputs must be renamed.
 This accomplished by leveraging the `input_remapping:` and `output_remapping:`.

+Also you can indicate that it should abort if a terminal is reached by specifying the terminal index `abort_terminal:`.
+If set to anything less than zero it will set all terminal tasks trigger abort to `false`.

 .. code-block:: yaml

    UsePreviouslyDefinedTaskPipeline: